Besov class via heat semigroup on Dirichlet spaces III: BV functions and sub-Gaussian heat kernel estimates

 \subsection{Convention and notations}

 Throughout the paper we use $c,C$ to denote positive constants that may change from line to line.
-The quadruple $(X, \mu, \mathcal{E}, \mathcal{F})$ denotes a topological measure space $(X,\mu)$ with $\mathcal{E}$ a Dirichlet form on $L^2(X,\mu)$, with $\mathcal{F}$ the collection of functions $f\in L^2(X,\mu)$ for which $\mathcal{E}(f,f)$ is finite.
-The notations $d_H, d_W$ and $d_{tH}$ denote the Hausdorff, walk, and topological-Hausdorff dimensions respectively, of $X$, when $X$ is equipped with a metric $d$; so strictly speaking, we deal with a metric measure space $(X,d,\mu)$ equipped with a Dirichlet form $\mathcal{E}$.
-We will assume throughout that $\mathcal{E}$ is associated with the metric $d$ via the sub-Gaussian estimates~\eqref{eq:subGauss-upper} and the weak Bakry-\'Emery curvature conditions~\eqref{WBECDintro} mentioned above.
+The quadruple $(X, \mu, \mathcal{E}, \mathcal{F})$ denotes a topological measure space $(X,\mu)$ equipped with a Dirichlet form $(\mathcal{E},\mathcal{F})$ on $L^2(X,\mu)$, where $\mathcal{F}$ denotes the collection of functions $f\in L^2(X,\mu)$ for which $\mathcal{E}(f,f)$ is finite.
+The notations $d_H, d_W$ and $d_{tH}$ denote the Hausdorff, walk, and topological-Hausdorff dimensions respectively, of a space $X$ with metric $d$.
+Strictly speaking, we deal with a metric measure space $(X,d,\mu)$ equipped with a Dirichlet form $(\mathcal{E},\mathcal{F})$.
+We will assume throughout the paper that $\mathcal{E}$ is associated with the metric $d$ via the sub-Gaussian estimates~\eqref{eq:subGauss-upper} and the weak Bakry-\'Emery curvature conditions~\eqref{WBECDintro} mentioned above.